DEVELOPMENTS

 .

 Camden delivered the 1st phase of the Bacton Estate redevelopment themselves with 67 high quality homes.
-However, the Council has since entered into a ‘private development agreement’ with developer Mount Anvil, which will result in an extra 157 private homes for sale.
-If this goes ahead 75% of the homes on the original Bacton Low-rise site will be high-cost flats for private sale.
-There were originally 99 homes on the site; Camden propose to increase it to 447, an increase of 450%.
+However, in 2022 the Council entered into a ‘private development agreement’ with developer Mount Anvil to build on the original Bacton Low-rise site, where original 99 council homes stood (demolished 2018).

 The developer has submitted a planning application for an Environmental Impact Assessment ‘Scoping Opinion’, details of which can be seen here.